prifkywahyu/aquafish-api/README.md

 # Endpoint for Aquafish

-This is for integrated between Arduino devices and application.
+Aquafish API is created for integrated between Arduino devices and application.